jonniedie/Jell/README.md

         (hence, Jell) and can be trained to match desired input/output behavior rather than being built from silicon and programmed with discrete logic.
-Basically, what would computing look like if we had started from the point of modern machine learning?
-What does scalability mean when your hardware can grow by itself?""" => begin
+Basically, what would computing look like if we had started from the point of modern machine learning?""" => begin
         Q: @choose begin
             "That sounds weird." => A: "Hopefully!"
             "Huh, that sounds interesting." => begin